 In the early days of Axonius, we had the luxury of manual, “brute force” deployments to the laptops used by our employees.
 Rolling out a password manager, SSO, or MFA?
 Messaging and offering individual assistance to every employee ensured timely completion.
 However, as the company grew, so did the need to make widespread announcements for tasks requiring end-user attention.
 Even after implementing Mobile Device Management (MDM) to centralize corporate device management, we faced limitations in full automation without user interaction.

-As a CAASM solution, the Axonius Cybersecurity Asset Management platform provides comprehensive visibility into our assets, from devices and users to software and vulnerabilities.
-Our approach in using this platform allowed us to address vulnerabilities even in applications that users install without corporate oversight.
+As a CAASM solution, the Axonius Cybersecurity Asset Management solution provides comprehensive visibility into our assets, from devices and users to software and vulnerabilities.
+Our approach in using this solution allowed us to address vulnerabilities even in applications that users install without corporate oversight.

 Our centrally managed browser of choice is Google Chrome, which has built-in updater controls resulting in rapid adoption of updates.
 We also implemented automated patching with forced reboots for both Windows and macOS, handling Safari and Edge patching respectively.